XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 > ##### Important
 > Make sure you have switched to the `start` branch to use the right .NET solution.
 If you are still on the `master` branch, you will use the completed solution.

+> Make sure you have configured 'Docker Desktop' to run Linux containers.

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend
 - `Leaderboard.WebAPI`, an ASP.NET Core Web API